Tweetieshy/TweetieBot/Readme.txt

 	Whats the intention of this Bot?

 		1. Farming Blue Essence
+		2. Leveling
+		3. Afk playing
-		2. Dont get banned because of intentional feeding or obvious botting
+		4. Dont get banned because of intentional feeding or obvious botting

 	What is is NOT supposed to do ?!
 		1. Play better then a player overall